-Each director who is not also an officer or employee of the Company is compensated for his or her services as a director at the rate of \$11,000 per annum.
-An additional fee of \$600 per meeting is paid to each outside director for attendance at the meetings of the Board of Directors or one of its Committees (in the event a Committee meeting is held in conjunction with a Board meeting, only one \$600 fee is paid to the Director).
-Pursuant to the foregoing, Mr. Brooks and Mr. Zech, the Company's two outside directors, each received \$13,400 for his services as a director of the Company during 1994.
-All directors, including those who may also be officers or employees of the Company, are reimbursed for expenses incurred in connection with attending Board or Committee meetings.
+Each director who is not also an officer or employee of the Company is compensated for his or her services as a director at the rate of \$11,000 per annum plus an additional fee of \$600 per meeting for attendance at the meetings of the Board of Directors or one of its Committees (in the event a Committee meeting is held in conjunction with a Board meeting, only one \$600 fee is paid to the Director).
+Mr. Brooks and Mr. Zech each received \$13,400 for their services as directors of the Company during 1996.
+All directors, including those who are officers or employees of the Company, are reimbursed for expenses incurred in connection with attending Board or Committee meetings.